kostoskistefan/hoverclock-qt/README.md

 Double-click to run it or run it from a terminal using `/path/to/the/downloaded/file/Hoverclock-x86_64.AppImage`.

 ## Optional dependencies
+### AppImageLauncher
 If you are using an Arch based Linux distribution and you want to integrate this application in your system, a simple solution is to install [AppImageLauncher](https://aur.archlinux.org/packages/appimagelauncher/) from the AUR.

 After installing it, double clicking the AppImage file will open up the AppImageLauncher and will offer an option to `Integrate and run`.

+### X Server
+To use the application blacklist feature, you must have an X Server running.
+If you are using Wayland, make sure you have XWayland installed.

+To support different systems, the blacklist feature is disabled by default and you need to enable it in the Visibility tab of the settings dialog to use it.

 ## Configuration
 As stated previously, Hoverclock is designed to be customizable.